rebane2001/lyra.horse-blog/blog/content/posts/2024-05-openecsc-v8/index.md

 [Inferior 1 (process 3735) exited normally]
 <span class="termCodeW">(gdb)</span></div>

 Hmm, so our code gets optimized into Turbofan just fine, but the funcAddr is all wrong!
-It seems like the *for loop* causes the garbage collector to run, and what the garbage collector does it look at all the stuff in the memory and rearrange it to look nicer.
+It seems like the *for loop* causes the garbage collector to run, and what the garbage collector does is look at all the stuff in the memory and rearrange it to look nicer.
 More specifically, [it identifies objects no longer in use, removes them, and also defragments the memory](https://v8.dev/blog/trash-talk).

 What this means for us is that it takes our cool oob array and all the other stuff we've set up and throws it all over the place!
 Our primitives no longer work.
 In my original exploit at the CTF I fought hard against the GC and eventually found a setup that worked regardless, but it was a bit unreliable.
 Wouldn't it be nice if we could somehow optimize our function without causing a GC?

 I wasn't able to find a way to do this with Turbofan, but perhaps we could try out that Maglev thing we ignored earlier?
-It's output is a bit different, so we'll have to change our offsets, but it should still work the same.
+Its output is a bit different, so we'll have to change our offsets, but it should still work the same.

 With that added, **we have our final exploit code**.